-The Superior Court granted summary judgment for town and officer and the Superior Court granted
+The Superior Court granted summary judgment for town and officer and the Superior Court granted summary judgment for company.
+Motorcyclist appealed.

 The Supreme Court of New Hampshire held that:

 - Motorcyclist could not recover on negligent entrustment claim against town and officer; - Towing company did not need to obtain authorization from police or court before releasing vehicle to motorist; and - Motorcyclist could not recover on negligent entrustment claim against towing company.